jaidevxb/hn-programming-tracker/README.md

 ## 🌐 Deployment

 This project is hosted on **Streamlit Cloud**.
-Streamlit automatically redeploys the app when new commits are pushed to the main branch.
+Streamlit automatically redeploys the app whenever new commits are pushed to the main branch.

 ---

-## 🧑‍💻 Author
+## 👨‍💻 Author

 **Jaidev B**
 Aspiring Data Scientist | Electrical & Electronics Engineering